 Warm water also helps loosen joints and relieve pain.
 The temperature should be 92–100°F (33–37.8°C).

 4. Fish oil

 Ginger is a root and a spice that appears to have anti-inflammatory properties.
-The Arthritis Foundation suggest that ginger may help people with rheumatoid arthritis, which is another inflammatory type of arthritis.
+The Arthritis Foundation suggests that ginger may help people with rheumatoid arthritis, another inflammatory type of arthritis.

 Exercise can boost a person’s overall health and quality of life.
-It can also reduce stiffness, strengthen muscles, aid weight maintenance, and lower the risk of cardiovascular disease.
+It can also reduce stiffness, strengthen muscles, aid in weight management, and lower the risk of cardiovascular disease.